Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Numerical Experiments

-We take the constraint set to be $\mathcal{C}=\{x:\|x\|_1\leq1\}$.
 The prior distribution is the uniform distribution, where the constraints are satisfied.
 This is illustrated in Figure~\ref{fig:1-2d-prior}.
-The posterior distribution of this model is given by $\pi(x)\propto e^{\sum_{j=1}^n-\frac{1}{2}(y_j-x^Ta_j)^2}\cdot \mathbbm{1}_{\mathcal{C}}$, where $\mathbbm{1}_{\mathcal{C}}$ is the indicator function for the constraint set $\mathcal{C}$ and $n=10,000$ is the number of data points.
+The posterior distribution of this model is given by

+where $\mathbbm{1}_{\mathcal{C}}$ is the indicator function for the constraint set $\mathcal{C}$ and $n=10,000$ is the number of data points.
 For this set of experiments, we take the batch size $b=50$ and run PSGLD with $\delta=0.001$, the learning rate $\eta= 10^{-5}$ where we reduce $\eta$ by $15\%$ every 5000 iterations.
-The total number of iterations is set to 50000.
-For PSGHMC, we have a similar setting with $\delta=0.001$, $\gamma = 0.1$, and learning rate $\eta=0.0001$, where we reduce $\eta$ by $15\%$ every 5000 iterations.
+The total number of iterations is set to 50,000.
+For PSGULMC, we have a similar setting with $\delta=0.001$, $\gamma = 0.1$, and learning rate $\eta=0.0001$, where we reduce $\eta$ by $15\%$ every 5000 iterations.
 The results are shown in Figure~\ref{fig:1-2d-linreg} where the point $x_{\star}$ is marked with a red asterisk.
-In Figure~\ref{fig:1-2d-linreg}, we estimate the density of the samples obtained by both PSGLD and PSGHMC methods based on 500 runs.
-We see that the densities obtained by PSGLD and PSGHMC algorithms are compatible with the constraints, and they sample from a target distribution that puts higher weights into regions closer to $x_{\star}$ as expected (where without any constraints $x_{\star}$ would be the peak of the target).
+In Figure~\ref{fig:1-2d-linreg}, we estimate the density of the samples obtained by both PSGLD and PSGULMC methods based on 500 runs.
+We see that the densities obtained by PSGLD and PSGULMC algorithms are compatible with the constraints, and they sample from a target distribution that puts higher weights into regions closer to $x_{\star}$ as expected (where without any constraints $x_{\star}$ would be the peak of the target).